rfveds/vertical-platformer-js/README.md

 Download the repository and open the index.html file

 ## How to play
-You can move player by pressing arrow keys o "wsad"
+You can move player by pressing arrow keys or "wsad"

 ## Features
 - Gravity